rwpalmer/tzLib/README.md

 	-	The above is all done in the Setup() portion of firmware.
 In the firmwares loop() section, tzLib compares the current epoch time UCT to the next DST transition time.
-When that time comes, the transition will be performed. tzLib also compares the current epoch time UCT to a refresh calculated refresh time.
-When that time comes, fresh JSON data will be downloaded, and the devices EEPROM will be updated if new data exists.
+When the time arrives, the transition will be performed. tzLib also compares the current epoch time UCT to a calculated refresh time.
+When that time arrives, fresh JSON data will be downloaded, and the devices EEPROM will be updated if any new data exists.
 Refreshing is performed ~ every three weeks for time zones with DST, and ~ every nine weeks for fixed time zones.

-CURRENT STATE OF THE PROJECT
+### CURRENT STATE OF THE PROJECT

 	-	Library (0.1.0) exited Alpha Testing with no known bugs on 8 Oct, 2017
 	-	The library has only been tested on the Particle Photon.
 The author is